pravega/zookeeper-operator/README.md

 If the Status value for clustercondition type `Upgrading` is True, it signifies that the cluster is in Upgrading state.

-Additionally, The output for the `$ kubectl get zookeepercluster ` will also have the Desired version set to the Image Tag the zookeepercluster is trying to Upgrade to.
+Additionally, The output for the `$ kubectl get zk` will also have the Desired version set to the Image Tag the zookeepercluster is trying to Upgrade to.

 ```
-$ kubectl get zookeepercluster
+$ kubectl get zk

 NAME         REPLICAS   READY REPLICAS   VERSION   DESIRED VERSION   INTERNAL ENDPOINT     EXTERNAL ENDPOINT   AGE
-example        3          3                0.2.6     0.2.5             10.100.200.126:2181   N/A                 11m
+example        3          3                0.2.6     0.2.7             10.100.200.126:2181   N/A                 11m

 ```
-Once, the Upgrade completes, The output for the `$ kubectl get zookeepercluster` will have the Version as the Image tag it's suppose to upgrade to and Desired Version will be empty.
-As shown Below:-
+Once, the Upgrade completes, output for `$ kubectl get zk` command will have the Version as the Image tag it's supposed to upgrade to, as shown below :-

 ```
-$ kubectl get zookeepercluster
+$ kubectl get zk

 NAME         REPLICAS   READY REPLICAS   VERSION   DESIRED VERSION   INTERNAL ENDPOINT     EXTERNAL ENDPOINT   AGE
-example        3          3                0.2.5                       10.100.200.126:2181   N/A                 11m
+example        3          3               0.2.7     0.2.7            10.100.200.126:2181   N/A                 11m

 ```

-Additionally, output of the Describe command will have the `Upgrading` Status set to False and `PodsReady` status set to True.
-Which signifies upgrade is completed.
-As shown Below :-
+Additionally, the describe output will have the Upgrading status set to False and PodsReady status set to True which signifies that the upgrade has completed, as shown below :-

 ```
-$ kubectl describe zookeepercluster
+$ kubectl describe zk

 Status:
   Conditions: